51Degrees/documentation/src/concepts/data/elementdata.md

 @endsnippets

 An **element data** also contains references to the @pipeline it is associated with.
-This is useful for data which may just be a translation layer for other data.
-Or if metadata needs to be retrieved by the **element data**.
+This is useful for data which may just be a translation layer for other data, or if metadata needs to be retrieved by the **element data**.

 # Life Cycle